sessicajammons/deepfake_recognition/README.md

 [3] University Of Virginia “What the heck is a deepfake?” https://security.virginia.edu/deepfakes [Accessed 2025]

 Instructions
-1. Download the main.py file.
+1. Download the deepfake_recognition Project.ipynb file.
 2. Open the file using Google Colab ipynb.
+3. Download the dataset found at https://www.kaggle.com/datasets/saurabhbagchi/deepfake-image-detection/data
-3. Upload photos (real and fake) to the Google Colab local ipynb path.
+4. Upload the dataset to the Google Colab local ipynb path.
-4. Run the main.py file.
+5. Run the ipynb.
-5. When prompted, copy an uploaded photo path from the local ipynb path and paste the path into the prompt.
-6. Press enter to allow the model to predict whether the photo is real or fake.
-7. Once the user has no more photos to test, enter 'exit' into the photo upload prompt.